lizabethkatsnelson/GoogleSummerOfCode2019/README.md

 **Note:** unpublished datasets will not be uploaded to the portal until CPTAC collaborators successfully publish their work.
 Unpublished datasets or embargo'd datasets are stored in the private portal.

 For more information on cBio Portal for Cancer Genomics, visit their website: https://www.cbioportal.org/

+**Acknowledgments**
+Thank you to the Google Summer of Code internship for funding this project.
+Thank you to the wonderful mentorship of everyone at cBio Portal, specifically Jianjiong Gao (MSKCC), Ritika Kundra (MSKCC), and Priti Kumari (Dana-Farber Cancer Institute).
+Thank you to the CPTAC consortium for allowing us to use this data, specifcally David Fenyo (NYU).